2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 Practical information: You can get the tickets for the Cathedral at the entrance, or online.
 For more information about opening times and tickets, see here.

 TIP: A great way to explore the old town of Barcelona is by joining a tour with a local guide.
 There are walking tours, bike tours, food tours, etc. Well worth considering!
-Here, you can find a selection of some of the best tours that visit this part of town.
+Here, you can find a selection of some of the best tours that focus on the old town.

 Palau de la Música Catalana